 Looking for the geocodes of an international address?
 Make sure to select the 'international' option.

 Too easy?
 Well that's one of the charms of international geocoding: it's a really simple idea.
 But it's sometimes really hard to execute.

-Geocodes come mostly in two flavors: interpolated and "rooftop level" accurate.
+The level of accuracy a geocodes has depends on how the geocode was calculated.
+There are two main ways to calculate geocodes.
+They are interpolation and "rooftop level".
 "Rooftop level" geocodes are acquired by someone taking a device and walking right up to the premises in question, then recording the coordinates.
 Interpolated geocodes are acquired by taking two geocodes already on file and dividing the space between them evenly.
 The space is then applied to the addresses in between to estimate the geocode.

 "Rooftop level" geocodes take more legwork and time to acquire, and are thereby more expensive, a cost that's usually passed on to you when you ask for the geocodes.
 Interpolated geocodes can be produced at the time of request, and don't take a physical presence at the location, so they're cheaper.

 The speed in which these are returned also depend on your geocode provider.
 If they do the interpolation calculations when you ask for the geocodes, it may take longer to get your answer.
 If the geocode provider already has a vast database of previously interpolated geocodes, your response rate can be really fast.

 As stated above, both geocoding and validating the address the geocode is tied to are much more complicated when you take things outside places like the US and Western Europe.
 The less established a country's postal system is, the less accurate the geocodes are bound to be, because the geocodes are tied to the addresses.
 Unreliable addresses lead to unreliable geocodes.

 The good news is the bulk of international communications (and similarly the need for geocodes) happens in more developed nations.
 So as long as you find a real stand-up provider you're in business.